 Private roads shall be constructed according to the performance standards of the Maine Department of Transportation.
-The Project Review Board may waive or modify these standards with the approval of the Town Engineer Director of Public Works if it finds that the alternative will be equivalent.
+The Project Review Board may waive or modify these standards with the approval of the Town Engineer if it finds that the alternative will be equivalent.